mardiros/aioxmlrpc/README.rst

 Exemple of usage
 ----------------

-This exemple show an exemple of the server side.
+This example show an exemple of the server side.

 ::